Sculpture in the Indian subcontinent: Art of the Mauryan period

-The surviving art of the Mauryan Empire which ruled, at least in theory, over most of the Indian subcontinent between 322 and 185 BCE is mostly sculpture.
+The surviving art of the Mauryan Empire, which ruled, at least in theory, over most of the Indian subcontinent between 322 and 185 BCE, is mostly sculpture.
 There was an imperial court-sponsored art patronized by the emperors, especially Ashoka, and then a "popular" style produced by all others.

 The most significant remains of monumental Mauryan art include the remains of the royal palace and the city of Pataliputra, a monolithic rail at Sarnath, the Bodhimandala or the altar resting on four pillars at Bodhgaya, the rock-cut chaitya-halls in the Barabar Caves near Gaya, the non-edict bearing and edict bearing pillars, the animal sculptures crowning the pillars with animal and botanical reliefs decorating the abaci of the capitals and the front half of the representation of an elephant carved out in the round from a live rock at Dhauli.

 This period marked the appearance of Indian stone sculpture; much previous sculpture was probably in wood and has not survived.
-The elaborately carved animal capitals surviving on from some Pillars of Ashoka are the best-known works, and among the finest, above all the Lion Capital of Ashoka from Sarnath that is now the National Emblem of India.
+The elaborately carved animal capitals surviving from some Pillars of Ashoka are the best-known works, and among the finest, above all the Lion Capital of Ashoka from Sarnath that is now the National Emblem of India.
 Coomaraswamy distinguishes between court art and a more popular art during the Mauryan period.
 Court art is represented by the pillars and their capitals, and surviving popular art by some stone pieces, and many smaller works in terracotta.

 The highly polished surface of court sculpture is often called Mauryan polish.
-However this seems not to be entirely reliable as a diagnostic tool for a Mauryan date, as some works from considerably later periods also have it.
+However, this seems not to be entirely reliable as a diagnostic tool for a Mauryan date, as some works from considerably later periods also have it.
 The Didarganj Yakshi, now most often thought to be from the 2nd century CE, is an example.

-The Pataliputra capital, showing both Achaemenid and Greek influence, with volute, bead and reel, meander and honeysuckle designs.
+The Pataliputra capital, showing both Achaemenid and Greek influence, with volute, bead and reel, meander, and honeysuckle designs.
 Early Mauryan period, 4th-3rd century BC.